Slack Integration

 | Request URL | `{YOUR_DOMAIN}/extensions/slack/commands/` |

-If you're a Sentry employee, when creating the slash command avoid using `/sentry`, try something like `/{your_name}-sentry`.
-If multiple apps are installed with the same slash command, the most recently installed one takes over.
+When creating the slash command avoid using `/sentry`, try something like `/{your_name}-sentry`, if using a shared test workspace.
+When multiple apps are installed with the same slash command, the most recently installed one takes precedence.

 At the bottom of the page, click **Save**.